ckb-js/lumos-doc/docs/guides/queryCapacity.md

 title: Query on CKB Capacity
 ---

+import useBaseUrl from "@docusaurus/useBaseUrl";

+import Link from "@docusaurus/Link";

 ## Prerequisites

 The following prerequisites apply for the examples of this guide:

 - The development environment is set up.
-For more information, see [Set Up the Development Environment](http://localhost:3000/lumos_doc/docs/preparation/setupsystem).
+For more information, see <Link to={useBaseUrl('/docs/preparation/setupsystem')}>Set Up the Development Environment</Link>.
 - The Lumos packages are installed.
-For more information, see [Install Lumos Packages](../guides/installlumos).
+For more information, see <Link to={useBaseUrl('/docs/guides/installlumos')}>Install Lumos Packages</Link>.

 ## Environment